 Drugs typically exert their effects by binding to proteins.
 Methods are therefore needed to predict protein-drug binding but efficiently doing so is difficult and requires computationally demanding techniques to appropriately account for the dynamics of the binding process, especially for many pharmaceutically relevant families of enzymes or other proteins.

 This project aims for efficient prediction of protein-drug binding interactions by introducing and combining modelling and eScience technologies.
 For that purpose molecular simulation methods, algorithms, and efficient computing and data handling techniques will be combined to overcome current methodological challenges.
 A platform will be introduced that enables combination of such methodologies into eScience workflows for evaluating protein-drug binding in applied settings.

 Protein binding prediction for therapeutical purposes

 Software platform for discovery and optimization

-In this project methodologies will be realized as a heterogeneous efficient computing eScience workflow.
-For accurate calibration and extensive validation of these models, availability and handling of large sets of accurate experimental data is crucial.
-These will be available via direct collaborators in academia, TNO and industry (e.g., Bayer), who have shown strong interest into the workflow this project aims to make open source.
-The eScience workflow will enable accurate and efficient binding and affinity prediction in applied and industrial setting, e.g. in the context of discovery, design and optimization of drugs that bind to flexible proteins with key roles in cancer therapy or drug safety.
+In this project methodologies will be realized as a heterogeneous and HPC driven eScience platform.
+For future modelling efforts, handling of large sets of calibration data is crucial.
+These are available via direct collaborations with academic and industry partners, who have shown strong interest in our eScience and open-source approach.
+The platform will enable efficient molecular simulation workflows in applied and industrial setting, e.g. in the context of drug discovery and optimization for cancer or other therapy.